What does MEL stand for in aviation terms?

 Prepare for the Envoy Technical Test with flashcards and multiple-choice questions, each providing detailed hints and explanations.
 Ace your exam with confidence!

-In aviation terminology, MEL stands for Minimum Equipment List.
-The Minimum Equipment List is a critical document that provides guidelines for pilots and maintenance teams regarding the equipment that must be operational for an aircraft to be considered airworthy and allowed to fly.
+In aviation, MEL stands for Minimum Equipment List.
+This is a critical document that specifies the minimum equipment that must be operational for an aircraft to be considered airworthy under certain conditions.
+The MEL provides guidelines for situations where non-critical systems are inoperative, allowing flight crews to assess if the aircraft can safely operate without certain equipment being functional.

 Subscribe